TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

 ### With this template code
 1. Clone the repository.
 2. Remove the `.git` files using the command `rm -rf .git`
+3. Add a file named `.env` to the root folder. command to use: `touch .env`
+4. `.env` file is where one would add the connection strings for storage, queue, topic, and logger.
+Depending one the needs of the service, one needs to add one or more of the following:
+    * PROVIDER= (default: local)
+    * QUEUECONNECTION=
+    * STORAGECONNECTION=
+    * LOGGERQUEUE=
+5. Contact TDEI admin or GS team to get the connection strings
-3. Add your custom code to `index.ts`
+6. Add your custom code to `index.ts`
-4. Add additional code and folders as necessary.
+7. Add additional code and folders as necessary.

 #### Build and Test
 Follow the steps to install the node packages required for both building and running the application